Code-Institute-Submissions/BaxtersMS1/README.md

 **Colour Scheme**

 As Baxters is part of TotalHealth I integrated the colours used by Totalhealth as part of the overall design.
 The two main colours in use are purple and green.
 Green is the primary colour used for branding with purple used as an accent shade.
 I also used the green colour for CTAs throughout the site.
+The colours used were:

+Green #00B5CB rgb(0, 181, 203)

+Purple #742E83 rgb(116, 46, 131)

+Grey #777777 rgb(119, 119, 119)

 **Typography**